Women's rights: Northern Europe

 The paternal aunt, paternal niece and paternal granddaughter, referred to as odalkvinna, all had the right to inherit property from a deceased man.
 In the absence of male relatives, an unmarried woman with no son could, furthermore, inherit not only property, but also the position as head of the family from a deceased father or brother.
 A woman with such status was referred to as ringkvinna, and she exercised all the rights afforded to the head of a family clan, such as the right to demand and receive fines for the slaughter of a family member, unless she married, by which her rights were transferred to her husband.

 After the age of 20, an unmarried woman, referred to as maer and mey, reached legal majority, had the right to decide her place of residence, and was regarded as her own person before the law.

 An exception to her independence was the right to choose a marriage partner, as marriages were normally arranged by the clan.
 Widows enjoyed the same independent status as unmarried women.

 Women had religious authority and were active as priestesses (gydja) and oracles (sejdkvinna); within art as poets (skalder) and rune masters; and as merchants and medicine women.
 They may also have been active within military office: the stories about shieldmaidens are unconfirmed, but some archaeological finds such as the Birka female Viking warrior may indicate that at least some women in military authority existed.
 A married woman could divorce her husband and remarry.

 It was also socially acceptable for a free woman to cohabit with a man and have children with him without marrying him, even if that man was married; a woman in such a position was called frilla.
 There was no distinction made between children born inside or outside of marriage: both had the right to inherit property after their parents, and there were no "legitimate" or "illegitimate" children.

-These liberties gradually disappeared from the changed after the introduction of Christianity, and from the late 13th century, they are no longer mentioned.
+These liberties gradually disappeared after the introduction of Christianity, and from the late 13th century, they are no longer mentioned.
 During the Christian Middle Ages, the Medieval Scandinavian law applied different laws depending on the local county law, signifying that the status of women could vary depending on which county she was living in.